© 2010 Fix Your Mix. All rights reserved.

 Sonic Deconstruction: MGMT “Kids”

-Posted by Phil Hill On March - 30 - 2009COMMENT ON THIS POST
+Posted by Fix Your Mix On March - 30 - 2009COMMENT ON THIS POST

 Sonic Deconstruction is a monthly feature where we spend an entire week analyzing one song from every possible angle: personnel, instrumentation, composition, recording, mixing/mastering, and production.
 Check back every day this week for the next installment!